DataDog/integrations-core/oracle/README.md

 ### Configuration

-Edit the `oracle.yaml` file to point to your server and port, set the masters to monitor
+Edit the `oracle.yaml` file to point to your server and port, set the masters to monitor.

 ### Validation